List of Emmerdale characters introduced in 2004: Frank Bernard Hartbourne

 Frank Bernard Hartbourne is the son of Pearl Ladderbanks (Meg Johnson).
 He appeared in 2004.

 Frank Bernard arrives in Emmerdale to live with Pearl and her partner Len Reynolds (Peter Martin) after being released from prison for raping a neighbour of Pearl's.
 He was previously accused by a colleague but the case was dropped due to lack of evidence.
 Frank's first interactions are with postmistress Viv Hope (Emmerdale) and her daughter Donna Windsor (Verity Rushworth) and they are civil to him, not realising his identity.
 Frank later mingles with the locals in the Woolpack but when he confirms his identity to barmaid Louise Appleton (Emily Symons), prompting an angry reaction from Viv and many other villagers.
 Viv's son, Scott (Ben Freeman) and his friend Syd Woolfe (Nathan Gladwell) then eject Frank from the pub.

-At a local community action meeting organsied by Viv, it evident that many villagers do not take kindly to having a rapist living amongst them and tempers flare and a mob arrive outside Jacob's fold and a rock is thrown through the window.
-Frank Bernard and Len get along well when he helps him with the guttering but neighbour Jarvis Skelton (Richard Moore) is constantly watching Frank Benrard's every move.
+At a local community action meeting organised by Viv, it evident that many villagers do not take kindly to having a rapist living amongst them and tempers flare and a mob arrive outside Jacob's fold and a rock is thrown through the window.
+Frank Bernard and Len get along well when he helps him with the guttering but neighbour Jarvis Skelton (Richard Moore) is constantly watching Frank Bernard's every move.